QingzhiHu/Harnessing-the-Web-and-Knowledge-Graphs-for-Automtated-Impact-Investing-Scoring/README.md

 * Preprocessing sustainability reports require both semantic search and BertNLI thus remember to switch between transformer versions while running the code ./analysis_cleaned_report.ipynb (I have printed the transformer version before running NLI and semantic search just to remind about this).

 * The original vector_engine requires SentenceTransformer 0.3.8 but due to we use a new pretrained model from HuggingFace, it is required to use sentence-transformers >= 2.2.0 (e.g. sentence-transformers==2.2.2)

+* The environment file is produced from my conda environment on Windows10 with GPU Nvidia RTX 3070.
+You need to install the right version for torch, pytorch geometric according to your system and GPU (cuda version) by following the instructions from their official websites.

 ## Getting the classification results for BRF and GCN/RGCN